Home People Research Lab Publications Contact

 Selected publications

-Superchaotropic Nano‐ion Binding as a Gelation Motif in Cellulose Ether Solutions
+Chaotropic or hydrophobic effect: Distinct binding signatures of nano-ions to a non-ionic polymer Superchaotropic Nano‐ion Binding as a Gelation Motif in Cellulose Ether Solutions

 Polysaccharide Entanglement